masazone/CLionArduinoPlugin/assets/docs/plugin-description.md

 ![pluginIcon.png](https://github.com/vsch/CLionArduinoPlugin/raw/master/resources/META-INF/pluginIcon.png){width="50" align="middle"}
 Integrates [Arduino CMake] into the CLion IDE.

-Install and create an Arduino CMake projects in one click with new project wizard types and view communications with the integrated serial monitor tool window.
+Install and create Arduino CMake projects in one click with new project wizard types and view communications with the integrated serial monitor tool window.

 * `Arduino Sketch` and `Arduino Library` project types to new project wizard, with Options to